epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 We also introduce a metric called `like` to determine how likely a given actor is to play a given persona.
 The empirical probability can be used to estimate this likelihood: $P(\text{Persona} | \text{Actor} = \text{a})$

-Finally, as we want to predict the success of a movie, we need to aggregate both metrics for each actor who plays in a given movie.
+As we want to analyze how both metrics relate to the success of a movie, we need to aggregate them for each actor who plays in a given movie.
 We propose the following aggregation strategies:
 - Mean/median over both metrics
 - Weighted average on the "importance" of the roles of the actor using IMDb `knowForTitles` data.